budgetneon/pagecache/readme.md

 ## DESCRIPTION

 This page cache is part of a collection of code intended to help improve the performance and funtionality of opencart.
-See [octurbo.com](http://octurbo.com) for more informaiton on the effort.
+See [octurbo.com](http://octurbo.com) for more information on the effort.

 At the moment, these improvements consist of a simple, but effective, page level cache for opencart.
 It's very easy to install, consisting only of one new file and 2 minor changes to the index.php file in your main opencart directory.